 Other Park Resources:To learn more, visit our other websites on glacial features and current glacier research, as well as the park's geology brochure.
 Watch four video podcasts: Geology Overview, Mount Moran, Teton Fault and Glaciers; and a geology animation to experience the forces that shaped this landscape.

 Discover Grand Teton allows viewers to explore the geology of the region through a timeline, earthquakes, rocks and forces.

 What's shaking in the Intermountain West (Montana, Idaho, Wyoming, Nevada, Utah, Colorado, Arizona and New Mexico)?
-Visit the "Recent Earthquakes in the Intermountain West" website to learn about recent earthquakes in the area.
 The site provides local magnitude, times of occurrence and proximity to local towns and cities.